tomaszlyszczyk/cehv11labs/README.md

 ## Module 04 - Enumeration

+* 5.1 Perform DNS Enumeration using Zone Transfer - 3790
-* 6.2 Perform RPC, SMB, and FTP Enumeration using Nmap
+* 6.2 Perform RPC, SMB, and FTP Enumeration using Nmap - 3805
-* 7.3 Enumerate Information from Windows and Samba Hosts using Enum4linux
+* 7.3 Enumerate Information from Windows and Samba Hosts using Enum4linux - 3830

 ## Module 05 - Vulnerability Analysis